foomprep/toolla/README.md

 ```
 Currently only supports `jpeg`, `png`, `gif` and `webp` as per Anthropic docs.
 The image is loaded as a base64 string and added to the query.
 It is also added to the chat history along with text.

-## Multi-step Multiple Tool Use
+## Multi-Step Tool Use
-`toolla` will execute multi-step tool by default based on the stop reason in the response from Anthropic.
-Using the `add` function above a with an additional `multiply` function, simply specify multiple tools and the `Chat` class will recursively call `chat()` up to a maximum steps
+`toolla` will execute multi-step tool by default based on the `stop_reason` in the response.
+Specify  tools and the `Chat` class will recursively call `chat()` up to a maximum steps to accomplish the task specified in the prompt
 ```
 def multiply(x: int, y: int) -> int:
     """